Magic in the Harry Potter Universe

 I have read in one fan fiction that, while it has some very troubling elements, also has some really compelling world building elements, a view of unforgivables and perhaps dark magic in general that is not wholly incompatible with the above, but extends beyond it.
 I am not sure it how cannon compatible it is, but it certainly allows for a lot of flexibility.

-"Those spells require the right mind set to work as intended," Nicholas said.
-"I dare say any magic user of moderate ability could cast one, but it would not be nearly as effective and could be blocked and it would be magically draining without the mind set.
+“Those spells require the right mind set to work as intended,” Nicholas said.
+“I dare say any magic user of moderate ability could cast one, but it would not be nearly as effective and could be blocked and it would be magically draining without the mind set.
 With the mind set, the spells are unblock-able and do not drain the caster.
 The problem is that mind set would mean you are no better than they are.
 To do the spells as intended, you cannot have any regard for human life at all.
 You must be evil to the core.
-The more you use those spells, the more proficient you become at them, the less human you remain and the more you become that which you're fighting.
+The more you use those spells, the more proficient you become at them, the less human you remain and the more you become that which you’re fighting.
 But Harry is right.
-Using those spells gives them an advantage in a fight one which can only be countered by a degree of skill most never attain.27
+Using those spells gives them an advantage in a fight one which can only be countered by a degree of skill most never attain.23

-This explains why the Death Eaters were so hard to fight, even though Aurors are supposedly some of the most skilled at magic that you could find, requiring five NEWTS with Exceeds Expectations including some of the harder disciplines.28 I strongly suspect that not all inner circle Death Eaters have the same Exceeds Expectations or better in Charms, Transfiguration and Defence.
+This explains why the Death Eaters were so hard to fight, even though Aurors are supposedly some of the most skilled at magic that you could find, requiring five NEWTS with Exceeds Expectations including some of the harder disciplines.24 I strongly suspect that not all inner circle Death Eaters have the same Exceeds Expectations or better in Charms, Transfiguration and Defence.
 If what they have instead is a type of magic that levels the playing field, or even tilts it the other way, a desperate Ministry losing the war might well decide to authorise it, and leave it up to each individual Auror to judge the cost.

 Wands